vectorvalor2/RDP/README.md

-Create a real-time 3D computer graphics software suite and AI game engine with this script -
+Create a Model Controller//View Controller real-time 3D computer graphics software suite and AI game engine with this script -

 #REDPARSON GAME ENGINE: FOR A SELECTIVE SORT IN A REFINED SEARCH